process-engine/solutionexplorer.repository.contracts/README.md

 # SolutionExplorer Repository Contracts

-A subpackage for the SolutionExplorer which provides the repository contracts used by the [BPMN Studio](https://github.com/process-engine/bpmn-studio).
+A subpackage for the SolutionExplorer which provides the repository contracts used by [BPMN Studio](https://github.com/process-engine/bpmn-studio).

 ## Relevant URLs